tagshelfsrl/dotnet-alfred-api-wrapper/README.md

 #### Upload File (From URL or URLs)

-This method allows you to upload a file from a URL or multiple URLs to Alfred.
-You can also specify metadata for the file during the upload process you have to take into account that this method will automatically trigger the job processing.
+This method enables you to upload a file from one or multiple URLs to Alfred.
+During the upload process, you can also specify metadata for the file.
+Please note that using this method will automatically trigger job processing.

    | Parameter | Type | Description |
 | --- | --- | --- |